sarvar883/react-typescript-starter-app/README.md

 ### `Features:`
 - Bootstrap 5 is integrated locally (bootstrap-icons are also included)
-- Redux is created and bound with React
+- Redux Store is created and bound with React
 - Latest React Router v6 is used
 - Basic tsconfig is provided
 - LazyLoad example is provided to improve performance